Grand Duchess Olga Nikolaevna of Russia: Marriage prospects

 Prince John Konstantinovich of Russia fell in love with Olga.
 When he was 16, he attended Alexei's christening in 1904 and met the 9-year-old Olga.
 He reflected that "I was so enraptured by her I can't even describe it.
 It was like a wildfire fanned by the wind.
 Her hair was waving, her eyes were sparkling, well, I can't even begin to describe it!!"
 In 1908, he traveled to the Crimea "only out of hunger to see Olga."
 He admitted his feelings to Olga's parents, but they rejected him.
 He told his father, "They won't let me marry Olga Nikolaevna."

 In 1911, there were rumors that Olga would marry George, Crown Prince of Serbia, or Prince Boris of Bulgaria.
 The article claimed that Nicholas intended to make his four daughters the "Queens of the Balkans" to keep the Balkan states faithful to Russia.
 After the coronation of King George V, there was speculation that either Olga or Tatiana would marry his son and heir, Edward, Prince of Wales.

 There were rumors that Olga and her first cousin once removed Grand Duke Dmitri Pavlovich of Russia were romantically involved.
 As an orphan, Dmitri was very close to Olga's parents, which provoked more speculation that he would marry Olga.
 Arthur Cherep-Spiridovich wrote, "Such was the emperor's affection for him that all the entourage already saw in him the future fiancé of one of the grand duchesses."
 Alexandra Bogdanova, the wife of a general and hostess of a monarchist salon, wrote in her diary on 7 June 1912 that Olga had been betrothed the previous night to Grand Duke.
 The Washington Post reported that Olga had refused Prince Adalbert because "she had given her heart to her cousin Grand Duke Dmitri Paulovitch."
 In August 1912, Meriel Buchanan, the British ambassador's daughter, wrote in her diary, "I heard a rumour yesterday that a certain person is going to marry the Emperor's eldest daughter.
 I can't quite believe it considering all the high and mighty people who are panting to marry her.
 Of course she may have a coup de foudre for him and insist on having her own way."
-In his book The Rasputin File, Edvard Radzinsky speculates that the betrothal was broken off due to Dmitri's dislike for Grigori Rasputin, his association with Felix Yussupov and rumors that Dmitri was bisexual.
+In his book The Rasputin File, Edvard Radzinsky speculates that the betrothal was broken off due to Dmitri's dislike for Grigori Rasputin, his association with Felix Yusupov and rumors that Dmitri was bisexual.